vishalmote/task-book/README.md

 -   No update and Delete functionality is needed for tasks and notes
 -   Storing attachments in storage system rather than as blob in database
 -   No Paginated records in retrieve task list
+-   No display/download option for uploaded media database

 <b>Dependencies :</b>